 The RM zone requires a lot of record which is 35 feet or wider to provide two side yards of a minimum of 5.00 feet.
-The proposed dwelling is located 5.00 feet from the center line of a private alley (western edge of the alley) owned by the applicants.
+The proposed dwelling is located 5.00 feet from the center line of a private alley (western edge of the alley).
 The applicants request a variance of 5.00 feet.